zocker-160/openvpn-install/README.md

   sudo ./openvpn-install.sh
   ```

-Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.
+Once it ends, you can run it again to add more users, remove some of them or completely uninstall OpenVPN.

 ### Donations